ryanxjhan/ryanxjhan.github.io/_pages/about.md

 * Taught math to children living in poverty.
 * Helped to build schools for children in rural China.
-* Organized Chinese Red Cross events that help children to get better a education.
+* Organized Red Cross events in China that help children to get better a education.